psteinroe/supabase-cache-helpers/README.md

 ## Introduction

 The cache helpers bridge the gap between popular frontend cache management solutions such as [SWR](https://swr.vercel.app) or [React Query](https://tanstack.com/query/latest), and the Supabase client libraries.
 All features of [`postgrest-js`](https://github.com/supabase/postgrest-js), [`storage-js`](https://github.com/supabase/storage-js) and [`realtime-js`](https://github.com/supabase/realtime-js) are supported.
+It also provides a simple server-side abstraction to cache queries to the `PostgREST` API.
 The cache helpers parse any query into a unique and definite query key, and automatically populates your query cache with every mutation using implicit knowledge of the schema.
 Check out the [demo](https://supabase-cache-helpers-swr.vercel.app) and find out how it feels like for your users.

 ## Features

 With just one single line of code, you can simplify the logic of **fetching, subscribing to updates, and mutating data as well as storage objects** in your project, and have all the amazing features of [SWR](https://swr.vercel.app) or [React Query](https://tanstack.com/query/latest) out-of-the-box.

 - **Seamless** integration with [SWR](https://swr.vercel.app) and [React Query](https://tanstack.com/query/latest)
+- Support for **Server-Side** queries
 - **Automatic** cache key generation
 - Easy **Pagination** and **Infinite Scroll** queries
 - **Insert**, **update**, **upsert** and **delete** mutations